vitakot/vk_cpp_common/README.md

 # VitaKot C++ Tools Library

+A library with various utilities, nothing special, but used in most of my SW.

 # Dependencies

 Dependencies are not required when building the library, but must be linked in the target application/library if the corresponding